-The mainmost fell at about seven o'clock in the morning, and the foremast an hour later, when most of those who remained in their rigging were lost.
+The mainmast fell at about seven o'clock in the morning, and the foremast an hour later, when most of those who remained in their rigging were lost.
 Just before the fore-mast had fallen, four boats from the shore arrived, and picked up several persons from the water, but finding the sea too heavy to allow them to go alongside the ship, one of them went to St. Mary's, to convey intelligence of the disaster and to procure the aid of the steam-tug and lifeboat.
 As soon as possible the latter arrived in tow of the steamer, but all, alas! was then over, and they only picked up twenty-three bags of mail matter and a few bodies.
 Out of 384 souls only 53 were saved.

-^{} Vide The Life-boat; or, Journal of the National Life. .
-Institution.
+^{} Vide The Life-boat; or, Journal of the National Life-boat Institution.
 August 2, 1875.

-THE BISHOP ROCK LIGHTHOUSE.
+THE BISHOP BOCK LIGHTHOUSE.

 It was about ten o'clock in the evening when the ship struck.
 A little festive party had been given in honour of the birthday of one of the officers, but there is no evidence to show that the working of the ship was thereby neglected.
 The majority of the passengers were on deck, on the look-out for land, which they knew was near.
 Nearly all the women and children and a few men were in their berths; others were sitting about, talking, smoking, playing cards or dominoes, and thinking little of the fate which was so soon to befall them.
 There was not the slightest premonition of the disaster, and the shock appears to have been so slight that few were at first aware that the ship had struck on a rock.
-But in a few minutes the sea which ran over her forced her on her broadside, where she lay constantly and be The hopea firstn time horning d been cothers, he fore ch had es and or the nually, d some in the wreck, t boats n hour washed over by the breakers.
+But in a few minutes the sea which ran over her forced her on her broadside, where she lay constantly ould be it.
+The ir hopea firstin time morning nad been brothers, the fore nich had uses and ik or the attinually, and some in the ed to be the wreck, that boats an hour washed over by the breakers.
 Let the reader imagine, if he can, the sudden change from the gaiety and hopefulness on board, the anticipations of soon reaching shore and home, to that scene of wild terror and dismay!